galaxyproject/admin-training/sessions/03-production-basics/ex1-first-steps.md

 - `$EDITOR` is a standard environment variable used to determine what editor to invoke when a program needs to start one (including the `sudo -e` command).
 - `$PATH` is the list of directories that will be searched for commands on the command line.

 First, set the variables on the command line.
-If you aren't familiar with UNIX editors, use the example here (`nano`):
+If you are not familiar with UNIX editors, use the example here (`nano`):

 ```console
 export EDITOR=nano